MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/windows-azure-activities.md

 -   **Separate with line breaks**.
 Each item is on a new line.
 This format is useful for creating human-readable text files.
 -   **Separate with**.
 Each item is separated by one or more characters of your choice.
 -   **Use CSV format**.
-All items are in CSV (comma-separated value) format.
+All items are in the CSV (comma-separated value) format.
 This format is useful for importing data into spreadsheets or other applications.

 A **Get** activity will produce a new set of data every time it runs.
 The **Flatten** feature does not flatten data across multiple instances of the same activity.

 ## Time-out and failure event notifications

 Some activities are expected to take only a limited amount of time to complete.
-If they do not complete within an expected tine frame, they may be stalled or there may be another issue preventing completion.
-You can define the number of seconds to wait for completion of the action.
+If they don't complete within an expected time frame, they may be stalled or there may be another issue preventing completion.
+You can define the number of seconds to wait for the completion of the action.
 If the processing of the activity exceeds this time-out threshold, a platform event will be sent and the issue will be reported.
 You can also choose whether to generate a platform event if the activity returns a failure.

 ### To be notified when the activity takes longer than a specified time to run or fails to run